 - Start empiric antibiotics for all patients with suspected bacterial pneumonia.

-- If are present, cover for atypical pathogens.
+- If features of atypical pediatric pneumonia are present, cover for atypical pathogens.

 - Tailor treatment to culture results if possible.